nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_guidance.md

 ## Amendments

-Where an authorisation is amended – for example, Proprietary/Generic switch, altered dates, change of quantities and so on, then the existing authorisation/plan **SHOULD** be stopped or discontinued, and an appropriate reason supplied via detectedIssue.
+Where an authorisation is amended – for example, Proprietary/Generic switch, altered dates, change of quantities and so on, then the existing authorisation/plan **SHOULD** be stopped or discontinued, and an appropriate reason supplied via `statusReason.reason`.
 A new authorisation **SHOULD** be created, in the form of a `MedicationStatement` and `MedicationRequest` with `intent` of `plan`, to hold the amended details.
 Subsequent issues of the medication **SHOULD** reference the amended authorisation rather than the previous version.

 ## Medication discontinuation/stopping ###